KarinaMusina44/14_robot_mission_MAS2026/README.md

 As in the communication experiment, enabling memory improves outcomes, with an even larger effect size.

-- Strong Reduction in Average Time: without memory (`False`), red agents must rediscover the disposal area repeatedly, and average completion time rises above 500 steps.
+- Strong Reduction in Average Time: without memory (`False`), red agents must rediscover the disposal area repeatedly, and average completion time rises above 700 steps.
 With memory (`True`), the average drops near 200 steps.
 - Large Consistency Gain: variance is also much lower with memory enabled, indicating more predictable end-to-end behavior.

 ### 4) Border Patrol

 - **Run config:** `--patrol-border True,False`
 - **Question:** does proactive border waiting improve handoffs?
-- **Interpretation:** this comparison can show slower or more variable outcomes with patrol enabled; congestion/interference is a plausible hypothesis, not a proven causal mechanism.
+- **Interpretation:** In this setting, `patrol_border` does not appear to have a strong effect on performance.

 ![Experience 4](batch_results/exp_patrol/plot_time_to_clear_vs_patrol_border.png)

-Contrary to initial expectations, proactive border patrolling can reduce overall efficiency in this configuration.

-- Slight Increase in Average Time: without patrol (`False`), average time is around 210 steps; with patrol (`True`), it increases to around 240 steps.
-- Increased Variance: the spread also increases with patrol, indicating less predictable runs.

-One plausible interpretation is that forcing Yellow and Red robots to wait near borders can create local congestion or reduce opportunistic pickups deeper in their zones.
+- Enabling it slightly reduces the mean time to clear all waste, but the difference remains small compared with the variability across runs, and the error bars largely overlap.
+This suggests that border patrolling may provide at most a modest benefit here, rather than a clear improvement.
+A possible explanation is that, under this configuration, the agents already coordinate reasonably well through communication and memory, so the additional exploration structure brought by border patrolling has only a limited impact.

 ### 5) Initial Waste Distribution